marcomc/vagrantify/README.md

 #VM Preparation
 1. Install Centos 6.5 or Ubuntu 10.13-server as two new VirtualBox.
+> advised to set up an initial admin user called 'user' to be
 2. Copy the 'vagrantme' script collection into the VM.
 3. log in to each virtual machine.
 3. From the command-line withing the virtual machine run: